-The chairman, the chairman deputy, the treasurer, the secretary.
+The chairman, the chairman deputy, the treasurer, the deputy treasurer, the secretary and the deputy secretary.

-34-year-old Martin Karombe will be chairman deputy of Kurima.
+36-year-old Martin Karombe will be chairman deputy of Kurima.
 Martin studied Local Governances in Zimbabwe and completed his bachelor in 2011.
 After university he volunteered as the assistant of a blind officer of social services in Mutare.
 In 2013, he started working in a children’s home out in the bush.
 He worked there for four years with all his heart, mind and soul.
 “I love to see things and people grow, that’s why I love farming and to work with children.”
-Since July 2017 he lives in Polling in Tirol and works in Inzing.
+Since July 2017 he lives in Polling in Tirol and works in Innsbruck at a school.

 The treasurer of the trust, Manfred Riedl lives close to Woergl with his wife.
 He is a management constultant and has got lots of experience in working in trusts.
 The hobby farmer likes to engage in international social projects due to his Christian believes.

 Arno Pechhacker is supporting the trust as deputy treasurer since June 2020.
 However he developed his love for Zimbabwe many years ago, when he worked there in a development cooperation for two years.
 He is happy to help the most vulnerable children of Zimbabwe since he witnessed their fate with his own eyes.
 He is looking forward to giving them a new perspective in life.